 Let’s look at eleven companies that have grown on the backs of their affiliate programs.

-With cars in more than 63 countries worldwide, Uber is officially one of the leading ride-sharing services on the planet.
+With cars in more than 63 countries worldwide, Uber is officially one of the world’s leading ride-sharing services.
 How has it grown so quickly?
 After all, it’s only been a company since 2009.
 If you guessed affiliate marketing, you’re correct (partly).

 It wouldn’t be right to say that all of Uber’s success is contingent upon its affiliate program, but you’d be right to give it some of the credit.